iZeaoGamer/GalacticPE/changes/dev-builds/major.md

 - Quit/Join messages will no longer display if you're in vanish, and you leave the server! - That way, nobody will know if you're on or not.
 This is a very great way to know, and as far as coding goes, there's absolutely no way anybody can find out if you're online or not!

 - This update is most probably the biggest (Query) wise update ever.
 With /list hidden, voting site becoming hidden, server lists, and so much more!
 There's no possible way somebody can find out if you're online whilst in vanish!

+- Completely revamped, and recoded Bans system!

+- Added /ban.
+This command will show everything required, including the following:
+* Ban information

+* Ban searches

+* Banning a player.

+* Finding a banned player (AKA checking history).

+* Remove, and confirm a ban!

+- Class reasons are required reasons, instead of being able to enter an empty reason message.

+- Make perm bans a "Forever" until ban date if expires is set to false.